-(ii) We express the plane in spherical coordinates given by the two angles $\alpha$ and $\beta$ .
+(ii) We express the plane in spherical coordinates given by the 2 angles α and β .
 This represents one 2D point in the plane space.

-(iii) We summarize the resulting 2D points from all pairs of satellites, into a $m \times m$ histogram, where m represents the number of rows/columns.
+(iii) We summarise the resulting 2D points from all pairs of satellites, into a $m \times m$ histogram, where m represents the number of rows/columns (see below).
 This results in a binned count of planes implied by galaxy pairs.

 The histogram is binned such that a plane chosen at random from an isotropic distribution is equally likely to fall into any given cell.
-This can be achieved by dividing $\alpha$ linearly into m equally sized bins, and by scaling $\beta$ by the cosine of $\alpha$ to account for the geometry of spherical space: $\bar{\beta} = \pi/(1 - \cos(\alpha))$ .
+This can be achieved by dividing α linearly into m equally sized bins, and by scaling β by the cosine of α to account for the geometry of spherical space: $\bar{\beta} = \pi/(1 - \cos(\alpha))$.
 This scheme results in a uniform distribution of counts in terms of either angle.
 Note that the plane space is built by considering every pair of satellites and fitting a plane to them.
 Therefore, if a plane captures at least two satellites, it will be counted in the histogram.
 The more common a plane is, the higher the count of satellite pairs which imply it, and the more concentrated the associated bin in the histogram.
 This gives the concentration of counts in the histogram a natural interpretation.
 Note also that since each plane has two possible orientations (identified by normal vectors pointing in opposing directions), each plane will fall into exactly two bins.
 This can be avoided by folding the space appropriately, but on balance we think that the simple treatment which admits the duplicates is more intuitive.

 The crux of the plane space method is fitting a plane to three points in 3D space: one of them being the origin.
 The same method can be used verbatim with velocity vectors, even though they do not have the same origin.
 To see why, recall that velocity vectors indicate the rate of change in position across spatial dimensions, and imagine that they have the same origin (that is, imagine as if they were acting on the same object).
-It is then apparent that velocity vectors pointing along the same plane - as would be revealed by their cross-product - must also be points falling on a common plane running through the origin - as would be revealed above by fitting a plane to three points.
-Further, it should be noted that if satellites are located on same plane that they are moving along, then their positional and velocity plane spaces will appear the same, enabling us to study kinematic support by comparing the plane spaces.
+It is then apparent that velocity vectors pointing along the same plane - as would be revealed by their cross product - must also be points falling on a common plane running through the origin - as would be revealed above by fitting a plane to three points.
+Further it should be noted that if satellites are located on same plane